 At first glance, these numbers tell you that plaintiffs miscalculate more often than defense lawyers do.
 But, these are median as opposed to average verdicts.
 The average is much higher than the median.
-Also, inferior plaintiffs' lawyers - or clients handling their own cases in some cases - are far more likely to misread the tea leafs on case value... and good lawyering makes a difference too.
+Also, inferior plaintiffs' lawyers - or clients handling their own cases in some cases - are far more likely to misread the tea leaves on case value... and good lawyering makes a difference too.
 In other words, take these statistics with a grain of salt.

 It is also worthwhile to remember what we are talking about here.
-Even if you accept the premise of these numbers, getting to the insurance company's final offer takes more than a mere demand package [see a sample here].
+Even if you accept the premise of these numbers, getting to the insurance company's final offer takes more than a mere demand package [sample here].
 It would be interesting to know what the pre-suit, as opposed to the pretrial settlement, average/median was in these cases.
 We would bet it is less than half of their final offer.